 Basic Theme: How do you know what you know?
 This may not always be obvious.
-Few posts address this directly, but I try to put something into most the posts that are intended to help people see things from a slightly different perspective.
+Few posts address this directly, but I try to put something into most of the posts that is intended to help people see things from a slightly different perspective.
 Sometimes it's just connecting two or more topics that aren't usually connected, or putting something into a larger context, or photos looking at some part of the world from a different angle.

 The previous post that focuses most on that theme is this one about whether Idaho really exists.
 It's fairly long, but it has the underlying themes of what is real, what is true, and what proof do we need before we accept something as true?

 Here's one the applies the idea of 'How do we know?" to how I think when writing this blog.
 This is probably the extreme of how I try to examine the facts and my own biases before posting: